ufal/npfl122/labs/faq.md

   (during the import, `__name__ == "__recodex__"`).

   The file must also export an argument parser called `parser`.
-ReCodEx uses its arguments and default values, but is overwrites some of the arguments depending on the test being executed – the template should always indicate which arguments are set by ReCodEx and which are left intact.
+ReCodEx uses its arguments and default values, but it overwrites some of the arguments depending on the test being executed – the template should always indicate which arguments are set by ReCodEx and which are left intact.

 - _What are the time and memory limits?_

   The memory limit during evaluation is **1.5GB**.
-The time limit varies, but should be at least 10 seconds and at least twice the running time of my solution.
+The time limit varies, but it should be at least 10 seconds and at least twice the running time of my solution.

 ### TOCEntry: Competitions